Duane Barry: Plot

 In 1985, at his home in Pulaski, Virginia, Duane Barry (Steve Railsback) is abducted by aliens.
 Nine years later, Barry has become a violent patient in a mental institution, refusing to take his medication and insisting that the aliens are coming back for him.
 He attacks a security guard and steals his gun, taking head psychiatrist Dr. Hakkie hostage before escaping.
 Barry seeks to return to his original abduction site with Dr. Hakkie, in the hopes that the aliens will take the doctor instead when they return.
-But since he can't remember where the abduction site is located, Barry heads to a travel agency in Richmond and holds the three clerks hostage along with Dr. Hakkie.
+But since he can't remember where the abduction site is located, Barry heads to a travel agency and holds the three clerks hostage along with Dr. Hakkie.

 Fox Mulder (David Duchovny) and Alex Krycek (Nicholas Lea) are summoned to the ensuing hostage situation by Agent Lucy Kazdin (CCH Pounder), since Barry insists that he is an alien abductee.
 Mulder contacts Dana Scully (Gillian Anderson) for assistance, asking her to look into Barry's history.
 Mulder acts as a hostage negotiator, calling Barry in order to earn his trust so that the standoff may be peacefully resolved.
 Barry quickly figures this out, causing Mulder to learn that he is a former FBI agent.
 A power outage occurs, frightening Barry and causing him to fire his gun, hitting one of the hostages.
 Mulder heads inside the travel agency with a paramedic.
 Barry releases the wounded hostage in exchange for Mulder, who is instructed to get Barry near the agency's front door so that snipers can fire on him.

 Scully arrives and reveals that Barry's frontal cortex was damaged when he was shot in the head in 1982; she thinks this injury has made Barry a psychopathic pathological liar.
 Mulder talks to Barry, who claims that the aliens performed painful tests on him and put tracking devices in his body.
 Against Kazdin's orders, Mulder tells Barry that he believes his story, convincing him to release the remaining hostages.
 However, when Mulder questions whether Barry is lying, he becomes enraged.
 Mulder tricks Barry into approaching the front door where he is shot by a sniper.

 The next day, Mulder visits Barry in the hospital.
 Kazdin appears, revealing that metal implants were found in Barry's body and that tiny holes were found in his teeth, in the same manner he had described.
 Mulder gives one of the implants to Scully, who has it reviewed by a ballistics expert; they find a microscopic barcode imprinted on it.
 Later, at a supermarket, Scully swipes the implant across a checkout scanner, causing the machine to malfunction while displaying a strange serial number.
 At her house, Scully leaves a message on Mulder's voicemail, suggesting that Barry had been "catalogued" by the implant.
 But just then, Barry—having escaped from the hospital—breaks in through Scully's window and kidnaps her.